Ms. Sharton’s representative experience includes:

 - Successful settlement of a trade secret case mid-jury trial after cross-examination of opposing party's CEO.

 - Won arbitration award for asset manager against international third-party marketing firm with claims of almost $100 million.

 - The successful resolution of numerous civil claims related to the Bernard L. Madoff Securities fraud.

 - Chair and founding member of the firm’s Privacy + Cybersecurity practice, started informally in the late 1990s and formally in 2004.

 - Summary judgment victory in the landmark Patco v.
 People’s United Bank case in federal district court in Maine, which involved an alleged breach of the bank’s online security system through keylogging malware.
 One of the first cases of its kind to be decided by an appellate court and named a “national case to watch” by the American Banker, the dispute was resolved after the First Circuit reversed in part and remanded the district court’s decision.

-- Defended companies in privacy-related government investigations and enforcement actions brought by states attorneys’ general, the FTC, HHS and the Office of Civil Rights, among others.
+- Defended companies in numerous privacy-related government investigations and enforcement actions brought by states attorneys’ general, the FTC, HHS and the Office of Civil Rights, among others.